Suspended From Work in Ontario?achkarlaw-admin

 If you are an employee and have questions or have been suspended at work, contact our experienced workplace lawyers today.
 We can help with examining the events that led up to your suspension.
 Reviewing and understanding the events that led to your work suspension can help in better determining what options you have available to you.

 If you are an employer who wants to suspend an employee, contact our experienced workplace lawyers before doing so.
-An employee getting suspended at work is not easy and it is common for employees to consult a lawyer when that happens.
+An employee getting suspended at work is not easy and it is common for employees to consult an employment lawyer when that happens.
 Contact us before suspending an employee and we can help devise a plan that would allow you to do so safely.